jhuckaby/pixl-server-storage/docs/Transactions.md

 } );
 ```

-This will not result in any temp file created on disk (although it will delete one if it already existed), but we do have to make a note in the transactions hash about the state of the deleted record:
+This does not write anything to disk, but we do have to make a note in the transactions hash about the state of the deleted record:

 ```js
 "keys": {